vardaan-bhatia/Weather_QODEX.AI/README.md

 - **Structured the project with reusable components** for maintainability.
 - **Leveraged CSS Modules** for scoped and modular styling.
 - **Used Lucide React** for clean and consistent UI icons.
-- **Ensured a fully responsive design** for different screen sizes.

 ## Usage